 When to Hike to Alberta Falls

 You can take a hike to Alberta Falls all year round.
-The trail, however, is the most beautiful in fall, sometime mid-September though mid-October, when the aspens turn yellow.
+The trail, however, is the most beautiful in fall, sometime mid-September through mid-October, when the aspens turn yellow.
 Different, equally impressive vistas adorn the area during other seasons, changing its dominant colors from green to yellow, orange, and white.

 The most popular time to hike to Alberta Falls is from May through October.
 In winter and early spring, the trail is covered with snow and might be somewhat difficult to track through.
 Snowshoes come in handy at this time of the year.